-Definition The first recorded heart rate measured following arrival at the definitive care hospital, measured as beats per minute Justification Used as a proxy to assess injury severity.
+Definition The first recorded heart rate measured following arrival at the definitive care hospital, measured as beats per minute be used.

+Justification Used as a proxy to assess injury severity.

-Guide for use If the person is in cardiac arrest at the time of first measurement, value 997 should be used.
-Record the pulse as it is regardless of any interventions (such as drugs) which could potentially impact the pulse rate.
+Guide for use If the person is in cardiac arrest at the time of first measurement, value 997 should potentially impact the pulse rate.

+Record the pulse as it is regardless of any interventions (such as drugs) which could

 If the person's heart rate cannot be measured, code Unknown.